waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

   - if the custom deleter has extensive state, size can grow more
 - easy and efficient to convert to `std::shared_ptr`, suitable for factory function

+## item 19: `std::shared_ptr`
+- typically twice as big as `std::unique_ptr`
+  - raw pointer to managed object
+  - pointer to a control block:
+    - reference count
+    - weak count
+    - deleter (not part of type as in `std::unique_ptr`)
+    - allocator
+- performance issues:
+  - control block is dynamically allocated on heap
+  - increments or decrements of counts are atomic operation
+    - `std::move` is preferred if possible since it does not involve counts